rdaum/moor/README.md

 ## License.

-Currently licensed under the Apache 2.0 license.
-See LICENSE file for details.
+Currently licensed under the GPL v3.0 license.
+See the `LICENSE` file for details.

 ## Contribute and help!